BryantD/film-calendar/README.md

 ### Imports

-You may or may not need to import html or json, depending on what kind of parsing you need to do.
+You may or may not need to import `html` or `json`, depending on what kind of parsing you need to do.
 Personally I leave those imports in everywhere because there's a good chance I'll be parsing json data and unescaping random strings.

-BeautifulSoup and requests are musts for me, but if you have a different preference for retrieving and parsing Web pages, go for it.
+`BeautifulSoup` and `requests` are musts for me, but if you have a different preference for retrieving and parsing Web pages, go for it.
 Or if you're reading your data from something other than a Web page or even a REST API, you probably won't need the same libraries I did.

-datetime is necessary, because you're going to call `self.add_event` with one parameter that has to be a datetime object.
+`datetime` is necessary, because you're going to call `self.add_event` with parameters that have to be datetime objects.

 ### Class